 Through the Community and Jobs Support Fund the Government will also consider submissions that highlight additional community services which are required to respond to demands directly resulting from COVID-19.

 As part of the Jobs Rescue Package and economic stimulus package , the Government is also providing the following support to businesses and households:

-A once-off rental grant of up to $1,000 is available for residential landlords who reduce the rent of a tenant experiencing rental hardship due to the COVID-19 pandemic.
+The South Australian Government has announced a second round of rental grants of up to $1,000 for residential landlords who reduce the rent of a tenant experiencing rental hardship due to the COVID-19 pandemic.

 To be considered as being in rental hardship, a residential tenant must be significantly impacted by the COVID-19 pandemic, have less than $5,000 in savings and pay more than 30% of their current income in rent.

 The tenant and landlord need to demonstrate that a revised rental agreement has been negotiated as part of the application process.

 A temporary rent reduction agreement template can be found here:Temporary Rent Reduction Agreement Template

 The amount of the rental grant will be calculated on the revised agreement and will be paid to the landlord to offset the provision of reduced rent to the affected tenant.